Modern Workflow Tutorial

 # If a folder was created, cd into the directory

-cd sample-experiment
+cd sample-exp

 npm install